Year 2 2023 - 2024

 https://www.bbc.co.uk/bitesize/levels/z3g4d2p

-Our Cornerstones topic for the final half term is 'Coastline'.
+Spring Term: 'Coastlines'.
 This project teaches children about the physical and human features of coastal regions across the United Kingdom, including a detailed exploration of the coastal town of Whitby, in Yorkshire.
+This topic will be further enriched by an actual visit to Whitby on Wednesday 17th July - What an enjoyable way to end Key Stage 1!

-Our Cornerstones topic for Spring Term 2 was 'Magnificent Monarchs'.
-This project taught the children about the English and British monarchy from AD 871 to the present day.
+Summer Term: 'Magnificent Monarchs'.
+This project teaches the children about the English and British monarchy from AD 871 to the present day.
 Using timelines, information about royal palaces, portraits and other historical sources, they built up an understanding of the monarchs and then researched six of the most significant sovereigns.
+The children will experience a pre-teach day where we invite the 'History Van' in to school to introduce the idea of past monarchys and life in the past.

 Year 2: Gallery items